bluesky/bluesky/doc/source/api_changes.rst

 been broken, but due to the way were stopping the event loop to pause the scan it was passing tests.

-Instead of directly passing the values passed into `asyncio.wait`, we now expect that the iterable passed in is callables with the signature::
+Instead of directly passing the values passed into :func:`asyncio.wait`, we now expect that the iterable passed in is callables with the signature::

   def fut_fac() -> awaitable: